RedBloodCell1/neetcode/README.md

 # Day 25:

 - Today, i have solved like 6 problem, or even more? like 8?
 4 medium 4 easy on leetcode.
 I struggle a bit on the easy question and on some medium question.
 But i still manage to finish all it.
 Well i got no prove (Or i have and can be seen on my leetcode profile @StudyALot).
 But yeah, thats it for today

+# Day 26:

+- Starting from today, I will start to actually learn web dev (Full stack).
+But i will not stop doing DSA too.
+I will just do it paralelly.
+See you tomorrow, btw i have done 1 easy question and it teach me about binary.
+A little bit of coping but im just to tired rn.
+See you

+# Day 27:

+- I make i leetcode explanation.
+Its cool.
+Thats it for today.
+I keep my promise and yeah do 1 problem